apla/dataflo.ws/doc/TASK.md

 Task requirements need to be fulfilled before task launch.
 Those requirements can be input task parameters or just values in task configuration.
-Task will not receive second ones, they're only evaluated at task launch stage. `fetchRemoteResource` task won't launch unless key `{$noRecord}` is not set.
+Task will not receive second ones, they're only evaluated at task launch stage. `urlData` task won't launch unless key `{$noRecord}` is not set.

 ### Input parameters